School-of-Life-Project/Portal/planned features.md

 - allow specifying corequisites in addition to prerequisites

 how should this tree be displayed?

+### Course Map Building
+- add a course map building interface
+	- build this into the app?
+	- make a calibre plugin for building course maps?
+	- something else?

 ## App
 - should support a wide range of devices